bchainhub/txms.js/README.md

 However, there is a significant difference in the length of the messages.

 In native systems that support UTF-16, you will always achieve the best or most competitive results.

+## SMS Functionality

+The `sms` function has been extended to support multiple numbers.
+You can now provide an array of numbers, and each will be validated individually.
+Valid numbers will be concatenated with a comma `,` to form the SMS endpoint.

+- If the number is `true`, the default number for the mainnet (1) will be used.
+- If the number is a string, it must be formatted as `+` followed by digits.
+- If the number is an array, each element will be checked for validity.
+- An optional `encodeMessage` parameter (default: `true`) allows you to encode the message using `encodeURIComponent` and an internal `encode` function.
+If set to `false`, the message will only be encoded using `encodeURIComponent`.

 ## Installation